 Well, what I'm generally looking for is a non-intrusive way to take stock of email usage of the site.
 Maybe, in the end, it's better not to track email notifications themselves, but rather various elements of group usage -- number of forum replies posted, files uploaded, docs created, etc. Presumably, every email created (even, eventually, forum posts by email) is related to an on-site event, so maybe we could just track those events.
 It would be interesting to have that info to figure out the usage/uptake of various elements of the site.
 How many groups have Docs enabled? how many are using them?
 What is the average number of files/docs per group?
 I think that it would be interesting to track such numbers.

 Updated by Boone Gorges almost 11 years ago

 The simplest count of what's happening on the site is the Activity count - nearly everything that happens has an associated activity item.
 It's pretty easy for me to count activity items between given dates.

 Nearly anything else can also be counted, but it will take more custom work.
 So, I'd invite those who are interested to compile a list of specific items they'd like to have counted.
 If there are items on that list that are prohibitively difficult to do, or that would produce information of little value, I can jump in and say so.

-#4 Updated by local admin about 10 years ago
+Updated by local admin almost 11 years ago